alexanderdfung/alexanderdfung.github.io/_pages/about.md

 - How do our brains efficiently encode a lifetime of experiences such that relevant knowledge can be instantly recalled with the right trigger?
 - Why are human representations seemingly more noise-invariant than machine representations?

-I seek to gain insight on these questions with mathematical modeling of neural dynamics.
+I seek to address these questions with mathematical modeling of neural dynamics.

 Before coming to EvLab, I was an undergrad at UC Berkeley studying EECS and Molecular & Cellular Biology.
 I first fell in love with research while working in the computational biology space with [Yun Song](https://people.eecs.berkeley.edu/~yss/).
 I thank [Kris Bouchard](https://biosciences.lbl.gov/profiles/kristofer-e-bouchard/) for teaching me how to study the brain, and how to make proper figures.
 Ev has been amazingly supportive and I cannot imagine a better mentor to have prepared me for a career in neuroscience.